 - If necessary they will take steps to stop the bullying and protect your child.
 Ask the teacher for a reasonable timeframe for action to take place.

-- If you are not satisfied with the class teacher’s response, you should make an appointment to speak to the Headteacher or the Deputy Headteacher.
-The school will ensure that you have a copy of the Anti-Bullying Policy, Positive Behaviour Policy and Complaints Procedure.
+- If you are not satisfied with the class teacher’s response, you should make an appointment to speak to the Headteacher or the Assistant Headteacher.
+The school will ensure that you have a copy of the Anti-Bullying Policy, Behaviour Policy and Complaints Procedure.

-- If you feel that the Headteacher has not addressed the bullying problems, you need to make a formal written complaint to the school’s Governing Body.
+- If you feel that the Headteacher has not addressed the bullying problems, you need to make a formal written complaint to the school’s Governing Board.

 - The Governors will respond to your complaint within seven days and a sub-committee may be appointed to consider your complaint and determine what action should be taken.
 You may be invited to attend and present evidence to the sub-committee.
 Usually you are allowed to take a friend or representative along with you to the meeting.

-- If you are not happy with the response you receive from the Governing Body you can then make a complaint to the local authority.
+- If you are not happy with the response you receive from the Governing Board you can then make a complaint to the local authority.

 Click here to see Information for Parents and Carers on Bullying produced by Anti-Bullying Alliance.
 This guide includes advice on supporting your child with bullying issues, information on bullying and the law, and guidance on how to make a complaint about bullying.